-The Vice President for Research Office at Indiana University is responsible for research development, research compliance, and research administration.
-Working with university-wide offices, campus leaders, and deans, the Vice President for Research Office works to increase and diversify research and creative activities at IU, attract external funding for these activities, and develop public-private partnerships, technology transfer, graduate education, and intercampus research opportunities.
+IU Research is responsible for research development, research compliance, and research administration.
+Working with university-wide offices, campus leaders, and deans, IU Research works to increase and diversify research and creative activities at IU, attract external funding for these activities, and develop public-private partnerships, technology transfer, graduate education, and intercampus research opportunities.

 Office of Research Administration